Two Jack Lake • ULTIMATE Guide to Visiting This Classic Lake in Banff

 Two Jack Lake is a picturesque emerald green lake in Banff National Park with a sweeping view of Mount Rundle.
 The landscape attracts both visitors and locals in search of some fresh air.
 Its easy accessibility from Banff makes it a great place to catch sunset or sunrise.

 No matter the season, Two Jack Lake is always a great stop in Banff.
-Visitors can enjoy swimming, kayaking, stand-up paddleboarding, and hiking in the summer.
-In the winter, go for an ice skate, take some photographs, or snowshoe along the surrounding trails.
+In the summer, visitors can enjoy swimming, kayaking, stand-up paddleboarding, and hiking.
+In the winter, it’s a popular place to ice skate, take photographs, or snowshoe along the surrounding trails.

 A Guide to Visiting Two Jack Lake

 Two Jack Lake is one of the most scenic views in Banff National Park and always makes for a great photograph, especially if you catch Two Jack Lake at sunrise or when the evening light hits Mt.
 Rundle.
 In the winter months, the lake still makes for a fantastic scene.
-Early in the winter, when the lake first freezes over, it’s possible to go ice skating on the lake.
+Early in the winter, when the lake first freezes, it’s usually possible to ice skate on the lake.

 Aside from ice skating, you can explore a bit on snowshoes, but in our opinion, there are far better places in Banff to snowshoe in the winter.
 It’s best in winter simply for the amazing landscape that makes for tremendous photographs.
-If you look hard, you can even see some of the famous methane ice bubbles.
+If you look hard at the ice, you might even spot some of the famous methane ice bubbles.

 Two Jack Lake is named after two “Jacks.”
 The first was Jack Stanley, who operated a boat concession on Lake Minnewanka, and the second was Jack Watters, who worked at the mines in Bankhead (at the base of Cascade Mountain).